Tourism and hospitality

 Perth – tourism central

 Perth has transformed in recent years through an unprecedented period of tourism investment.
-This has delivered world-class infrastructure including Perth Arena and Elizabeth Quay and the imminent opening of Yagan Square and the New Perth Stadium.
+This has delivered world-class infrastructure including Perth Arena, Elizabeth Quay, the newly-opened Yagan Square and Optus Stadium.
 In the not-too-distant future, the New Museum for WA will add to the city’s attractiveness and unique offering.

 The private sector has responded to this government-led investment.
 Since 2012, 1,485 new hotel rooms have been built in Perth with a further 1,409 under construction significantly expanding the city’s tourism capacity.
-World class hotels currently under construction include the Westin, DoubleTree by Hilton and the Ritz-Carlton, which will continue to ensure quality and affordable accommodation with the central city.
+World class hotels currently under construction include the QT, DoubleTree by Hilton and the Ritz-Carlton, which will continue to ensure quality and affordable accommodation within the central city.

 Perth's food and beverage scene continues to grow to service this new demand, with restaurants and small bars establishing themselves throughout the city’s streets, rooftops, basements and laneways.